Terminal emulator for Android tablets, smartphones, barcode scanners, mobile computers and Chrome devices.

 Multiple customized toolbars are available from a single multiline toolbar.
 Tap the list icon to select the appropriate toolbar

 Glink's macro feature minimizes the need for keyboard entry and is a very useful tool for automating logon or frequently used operations involving multiple interaction steps with the host.
+You can prompt the user for input up front or as you go.
 The macros are easily assigned to buttons on the toolbar with your customized text

-Double-tap can be configured to mean Enter.
+Double-tap can be configured to mean Enter or to toggle the display of the Action bar on/off.
 Normally it resets the screen zooming.

 Installation and configuration: Glink for Android is a client App, downloaded from the Google Play Store or G&R's Webshop and installed and configured on each user’s device.
 The configuration export/import feature allows administrators and power users to prepare customized configurations (including customized toolbars) and distribute them to other devices/users.
 Access to configurations can optionally be protected with a password.